-Even though some of our students are hard to love, on most days and in most classes, we love them regardless.
+Even though, at times, some of our students may be hard to love, on most days and in most classes, we love them regardless.

 We love them not because they always listen, or because they necessarily work hard.